-International humanitarian law (IHL) and international human rights law (IHRL) uphold the right of families to know the fate and whereabouts of their missing relatives.
-States must therefore make every effort to prevent people from disappearing, to search for missing persons and to deal with the consequences of such events.
-Under international humanitarian law, the authorities are obliged to do everything possible to provide families with answers that will end the agony of uncertainty so that they can begin mourning the loss of a beloved husband or wife, caring father, loving son or daughter.
+International Humanitarian Law (IHL) and International Human Rights Law (IHRL) uphold the right of families to know the fate and whereabouts of their missing relatives.
+States must therefore make every effort to prevent people from disappearing, to search for missing people and to deal with the consequences of such events.
+Under the IHL, the authorities are obliged to do everything possible to provide families with answers that will end the agony of uncertainty so that they can begin mourning the loss of a beloved husband or wife, caring father, loving son or daughter.

-Over the years, families of 3250 missing people reported to the International Committee of the Red Cross (ICRC) and the Nepal Red Cross Society (NRCS) the disappearance of their relatives, often following their alleged arrest or capture by one of the parties to the conflict, or during armed encounters.
-While the fate and whereabouts of hundreds of people has been established, 1325 people are still missing, almost thirteen years after the end of the conflict.
+Over the years, families of more than 3000 missing people reported to the International Committee of the Red Cross (ICRC) and the Nepal Red Cross Society the disappearance of their relatives, often following their alleged arrest or capture by one of the parties to the conflict, or during armed encounters.
+While the fate and whereabouts of hundreds of people has been established, over 1300 people are still missing, almost 15 years after the end of the conflict.

-As per Nepal's Comprehensive Peace Agreement and several subsequent agreements the government set up a Truth and Reconciliation Commission (TRC) and a Commission of Investigation on Enforced Disappeared Persons (CIEDP) in February 2015.
-With the creation of these commissions, the ICRC is urging the authorities to clarify the fate and whereabouts of all those who went missing as a result of the armed conflict and to grant them an official status (such as a certificate of absence).
+As per Nepal's CPA and several subsequent agreements, the government formed the Truth and Reconciliation Commission (TRC) and the Commission of Investigation on Enforced Disappeared Persons (CIEDP) in February 2015.
+From the time these twin commissions on transitional justice were established the ICRC has been urging the authorities to clarify the fate and whereabouts of all those who went missing as a result of the armed conflict and to grant them an official status (such as a certificate of absence).
 This status would allow their families to access government support programmes that address their specific needs, which provide psychological and material support, dealing with the specific legal problems they face (regarding inheritance, property rights and marriage, for instance), and access to judicial procedures in connection with the disappearances, if the families wish so.
 Clarifying the fate and whereabouts of missing relatives and taking the above-mentioned measures to respond to the practical, legal and administrative challenges that confront the families of the missing are both critical: they will allow the families to begin the process of mourning, reconciliation and rebuilding their lives.

 The aim of this publication is to bring public recognition to the families of missing persons in Nepal as a result of the conflict and to highlight their suffering and their needs.
 It also constitutes an appeal to the government of Nepal, and all former parties to the conflict to clarify the fate (and when possible the whereabouts) of those who went missing during the conflict and to ensure that all families of missing persons are included in government programmes put in place to support the victims of conflict.